steve-chavez/mssqlREST/README.md

     Table -> Obtain metadata from DB(datatypes) with Table -> Map ResultSet to Java Datatypes -> Convert to JSON -> Send JSON through HTTP Response

+    Table -> Obtain metadata from DB with Table(columns and types) -> Map this to java classes -> Build query with Table and java classes -> Prepare statement -> Construct JSON from ResultSet with Java classes -> HTTP Response JSON

 ### POST :

     Table and posted data in JSON -> Obtain metadata from DB(datatypes) with Table -> Map JSON posted data to Java datatypes matching DB datatypes -> Insert to DB -> Send result through HTTP Response

+    Table and posted JSON -> Obtain metadata from DB with Table(columns and types) -> Map this to java classes -> Build query with java classes and JSON -> Prepare statement -> HTTP Response Result JSON